vefunder/protocol-research-review/articles/Silo_Finance.md

 ![Governance_Parameters](https://user-images.githubusercontent.com/89845409/200553857-48031700-9fce-41a9-a485-5679ccb1e77a.png)

 Notably, the voting period for proposals is three days.
 Plus a voting delay of two days for on-chain proposals.
 This is in line with best practices and seems to be a reasonable time frame.
 A quorum of 10M equals 5% of tokens in circulation (~180M SILO) or 1% of the max token supply (1B SILO).
+There is currently no emergency function or admin with the power to veto in case of an attack or issue.
 The only thing that is required to participate in on-chain governance is to delegate SILO tokens to one's wallet or to a delegate.
 There is currently no vote-lock or staking solution in place.
 However, governance attacks via flash loans are prevented through the delegation mechanism, as new delegates cannot participate in votes that are already live at the time the delegate function is called.
 Moreover, the team expressed the intention to move to a vote-escrowed tokenomics system a while ago, however, the last update was from [April 2022](https://gov.silo.finance/t/tokenomics-proposal-vesilo-v2/226).